2022 Year-End Tax Planning for Individuals

 Long-Term Care Insurance and Services

 Premiums an individual pays on a qualified long-term care insurance policy are deductible as a medical expense.
 The maximum deduction amount is determined by an individual’s age.
-The following table sets forth the deductible limits for 2021 and 2022 (the limitations are per person, not per return):
+The following table sets forth the deductible limits for 2022 and the estimated deductible limits for 2023 (the limitations are per person, not per return):

 Retirement Plan Contributions